-In 2002, Mass Energy/People’s Power & Light convened a group of organizations to design a meaningful way that people could contribute to development of local renewable energy.
+In 2002, Green Energy Consumers (then Mass Energy/People’s Power & Light) convened a group of organizations to design a meaningful way that people could contribute to development of local renewable energy.
 New England GreenStart was born.
-To this day, New England GreenStart allows people to choose a mix of wind, solar, anaerobic digester gas, and hydro for their electricity instead of fossil fuels, creating a source of funding for renewable energy projects.
+To this day, New England GreenStart (now called Green Powered 25%) allows people to choose a mix of wind, solar, anaerobic digester gas, and hydro for their electricity instead of fossil fuels, creating a source of funding for renewable energy projects.
 It helps members take immediate, practical steps to lessen the impacts of global climate change.

-Hull 1, the first community-scale wind turbine in Massachusetts, still going strong in 2016; and still supported by Mass Energy/PP&L.
+Hull 1, the first community-scale wind turbine in Massachusetts, still going strong in 2016; and still supported by our programs.

 How far we’ve come

 In the last several years, there has been tremendous growth in the renewable energy industry.
-Mass Energy and People’s Power & Light, through our members, have helped support 22 wind turbines (updated Nov, 2017).
+Green Energy Consumers, through our members, have helped support 22 wind turbines (updated Nov, 2017 - for a snapshot of New England Wind Fund and the turbines we support updated in 2019, read this blog).
 See below.

 While we’ve been busy growing the voluntary market for RECs, the regulatory landscape has changed all around us.
 Thanks to its robust Global Warming Solutions Act, Green Communities Act, and Renewable Portfolio Standard, MA has 967 MW of installed renewables as of May 2016 (over 100 MW of wind and 850 MW of solar, among other sources).
 Though much smaller in population, Rhode Island has 54 MW of renewable energy generation, and plans to bulk up, recently extending the Renewable Energy Standard and unveiling the Renewable Energy Growth program.